 3. Paper Plate Soccer Ball

 Grab a white paper plate and some black paper cutouts, and you’re all set to create a mini soccer ball.
-I love this craft because it’s as easy as pie and gets the little ones excited about the beautiful game!
+I love this craft because it’s as easy as pie and gets the little ones excited about the beautiful game.
+You can find more inspiration in our creative paper plate crafts collection.

 4. Origami Basketball Hoops

 Fold some paper into tiny basketball hoops for a quick and easy craft.
-Trust me, the kids will love shooting paper balls through these mini nets!
+Trust me, the kids will love shooting paper balls through these mini nets.
+If you enjoy these, check out our fun pyramid craft ideas for more geometric projects.

 5. Finger Paint Footballs